mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 ### Version freeze

-The benchmark code base is subject to change after the call for submissions is published.
-For example, while interacting with the codebase, if submitters encounter bugs or API limitations, they have the option to issue a bug report.
-This might lead to modifications of the benchmark codebase even after the publication of the call for submissions.

-To ensure that all submitters can develop their submissions based on the same code that will be utilized for scoring, we will freeze the package versions of the codebase dependencies before the submission deadline.
+To ensure that all submitters can develop their submissions based on the same code that will be utilized for scoring, we freeze the package versions of the codebase dependencies in between benchmark iterations.
 By doing so, we level the playing field for everyone involved, ensuring fairness and consistency in the assessment of submissions.
-We will also try to minimize changes to the benchmark codebase as best as possible.
+We will try to minimize changes to the benchmark codebase as best as possible.

 ## FAQs